dracupid/nobone/readme.md

 ## FAQ

-0. Why doesn't the compiler work properly?
+0. Why doesn&#39;t the compiler work properly?

-  > Please delete the `.nobone` cache directory, and try again.
+  &gt; Please delete the `.nobone` cache directory, and try again.

 0. How to view the documentation with TOC (table of contents) or offline?

-  > If you have installed nobone globally,
+  &gt; If you have installed nobone globally,
-  > just execute `nobone --doc` or `nobone -d`.
-If you are on Windows or Mac,
-  > it will auto open the documentation.
+  &gt; just execute `nobone --doc` or `nobone -d`.
+If you are on Windows or Mac, &gt; it will auto open the documentation.

-  > If you have installed nobone with `npm install nobone` in current
-  > directory, execute `nodeModules/.bin/nobone -d`.
+  &gt; If you have installed nobone with `npm install nobone` in current &gt; directory, execute `nodeModules/.bin/nobone -d`.

-0. Why I can't execute the entrance file with nobone cli tool?
+0. Why I can&#39;t execute the entrance file with nobone cli tool?

-  > Don't execute `nobone` with a directory path when you want to start it with
-  > an entrance file.
+  &gt; Don&#39;t execute `nobone` with a directory path when you want to start it with &gt; an entrance file.

-0. Why doesn't the auto-reaload work?
+0. Why doesn&#39;t the auto-reaload work?

-  > Check if the `process.env.NODE_ENV` is set to `development`.
+  &gt; Check if the `process.env.NODE_ENV` is set to `development`.

-0. When serving `jade` or `less`, it doesn't work.
+0. When serving `jade` or `less`, it doesn&#39;t work.

-  > These are optinal packages, you have to install them first.
+  &gt; These are optinal packages, you have to install them first.
-  > For example, if you want nobone to support `jade`: `npm install -g jade`.
+  &gt; For example, if you want nobone to support `jade`: `npm install -g jade`.

+0. How to disable that annoying nobone update warn?

+  &gt; There&#39;s an option to do this: `nb = nobone { checkUpgrade: false }`.

 *****************************************************************************